unyt-org/datex-core-js-legacy/docs/manual/13 Threads.md

 ```

-## Immediately evaluated tasks
+## Task threads

-Instead of declaring a thread module in a separate file, a function can be passed to `run` to be executed in a new thread immediately.
+### Running task threads

-Values from the parent scope can be passed to the thread by explicitly adding them to the `use()` declaration at the beginning of the
+Instead of declaring a thread module in a separate file, a task function can be passed to `run` to be executed in a new thread immediately.
-function body.
+Values from the parent scope can be passed to the thread by explicitly adding them to the `use()` declaration at the beginning of the function body.

 In the following example, a function calculates the nth fibonacci number in a thread.
 The `n` index variable is accessed from the parent scope.